-- Congestion on both coasts of North America has disappeared, leaving more space available on top of the extra capacity that was added by the carriers at the end of 2022. - Rates: The drop continues as demand is not picking up at the same pace as last year and vessel utilization is in the 65-70% range down from 90% a few months ago. - Space: Due to the easing of congestion, space in the U.S. East Coast (USEC) and U.S. West Coast (USWC) is coming online. - Capacity/Equipment: Equipment availability keeps getting better as congestion disappears.
-Low empty stacks at inland depots are also getting better in some areas, but prioritize pick-up from the Port of Loading if possible.
+- More capacity is expected to enter the Canadian market in March as an additional vessel will be added to the North Europe to Canada service operated by Hapag. - Rates: The drop continues as demand is not picking up at the same pace as last year and vessel utilization is in the 65-70% range, down from 90% a few months ago. - Space: Due to the easing of congestion, space in the U.S. East Coast (USEC) and U.S. West Coast (USWC) is coming online.

-Recommendation: Book 2-3 or more weeks prior to CRD.
+- Capacity/Equipment: Equipment availability keeps getting better as congestion disappears.
+Low empty stacks at inland depots are also getting better in some areas, but prioritize pick-up from the Port of Loading if possible. - Recommendation: Book 2-3 or more weeks prior to CRD.
 Request premium service for higher reliability and no-roll.